 Focusing on research, the honours year builds on the foundations established in your undergraduate degree.
-You will study a particular topic of personal interest in greater depth and create pathways to specialisations and further research or study.
-The Bachelor of Nursing (Honours) is a specialised year of study taken after the completion of a Bachelor of Nursing or combined degrees.
+You will study a particular topic of professional interest in greater depth and create pathways to specialisations and further research or study.
+The Bachelor of Nursing (Honours) is a specialised year of study taken after the completion of a Bachelor of Nursing, entry to practice Master degree or combined degrees.

 For entry into senior nursing and midwifery roles there’s now an increasing industry expectation for graduates with high-level research and evaluation skills.
 Honours offers you a competitive edge in the job market and is designed to provide you with the knowledge and research skills to undertake a postgraduate research degree, advanced professional training or to pursue diverse employment opportunities.

 The School of Nursing and Midwifery offers research in areas influencing quality and patient safety in health care.
 These include: clinical risk and symptom management, chronic disease management, effective health delivery, health care ethics, decision making, aged care, midwifery and translational research.